-Top 25 Most Popular Foods from Pakistan
+Top 25 Most Popular Pakistani Foods

 From the paddy rice fields of Sialkot province down to the southern coasts of Sindh, Pakistan is a haven of rich and flavorful foods.

 With the local supply of fresh produce, mounds of spices often found spread out on market stalls, and the availability of highly experienced skilled cooks, Pakistan produces some very fine delicacies.

 One single article cannot do comprehensive justice to the intricacies of the delights of Pakistan.
 You may have the impression that it shares most of its cuisine with bordering countries, such as India.
 But while this conjecture is right, it is at the same time a little over stretched.

 Entrenched between a cluster of other closely-related cuisines, the Pakistani menu has notably assimilated cooking styles from Central Asia and the Indian subcontinent.
 This blend comprises dishes such as Dhal Makani and Biryani, a diversification of textures and flavors.